Contact Us

 • donating funds and/or non-perishable food items to campus food pantries at public higher education institutions in the Washington, DC metropolitan area.

-The Silver Canady Charitable Collective is a 501(c)(3) nonprofit organization.
+The Silver Canady Charitable Collective, Inc. DBA Maryland Center for Collegiate Financial Wellness is a 501(c)(3) nonprofit organization.